Autism in France: Autistic people

 — Josef Schovanec, In praise of travel for autistic people and those who are not autistic enough.

-Julie Dachez, a social science researcher and YouTuber, has written a comic strip about her life with Asperger syndrome and published In Your Bubble: Autistic People Have the Floor, combining personal and activist perspectives. Émilien Hamel, a baritone singer and composer, founded an ensemble of autistic and non-autistic musicians.
+Julie Dachez, a social science researcher and YouTuber, has written a comic strip about her life with Asperger syndrome and published In Your Bubble: Autistic People Have the Floor, combining personal and activist perspectives.
+In 2020, a graphic novel partially based on her experiences as an autistic woman was released in English as Invisible Differences. Émilien Hamel, a baritone singer and composer, founded an ensemble of autistic and non-autistic musicians.

 Parents

 Francis Perrin, father of an autistic child.

 Several French parents have also been active in advocating for autism rights.
 Danièle Langloys (Autisme France) and M'Hammed Sajidi (Vaincre l'autisme) are among them.
 In 2000, Annie Beaufils, a mother of an autistic child, protested forced placements in institutions through a hunger strike.
 Paul and Chantal Tréhin, parents of artist Gilles Tréhin, campaigned against psychoanalysis and encouraged other parents to join autism associations.

 Media personalities have shared their experiences as well.
 Francis and Gersende Perrin wrote Louis, Pas à Pas, about raising their autistic son and advocating for the ABA method.
 Olivia Cattan, president of SOS Autisme France, supports CBT and discusses the challenges faced by families affected by autism in her autobiography.
 Television host Églantine Éméyé, in contrast, defends the practice of packing in her autobiography The Toothbrush Thief, based on her son's positive experiences.